crate/crate/docs/admin/system-information.rst

 the cluster is in an unhealthy state that prevents the exact number from being calculated.
 This could be the case when the cluster can't elect a master, because there are not enough eligible nodes available.
+If the cluster is in a state were it cannot read any metadata of the tables, a single entry will be returned containing an empty ``table_name`` and ``table_schema`` indicating a cluster-wide health status.

 ::